gruns/icecream/README.md

 ```

 then `ic()` is here to help.
 With arguments, `ic()` inspects itself and prints
-both its own arguments and those argument's values.
+both its own arguments and the values of those arguments.

 ```python
 from icecream import ic